UK becomes 1st country to approve gene therapy treatment for sickle cell, thalassemia

 In people with sickle cell — which is particularly common in people with African or Caribbean backgrounds — a genetic mutation causes the cells to become crescent-shaped, which can block blood flow and cause excruciating pain, organ damage, stroke and other problems.

-In people with thalassemia, the genetic mutation can cause severe anemia and patients typically require blood transfusions every few weeks, and injections and medicines for their entire life.
+In people with thalassemia, the genetic mutation can cause severe anemia.
+Patients typically require blood transfusions every few weeks, and injections and medicines for their entire life.
 Thalassemia predominantly affects people of South Asian, Southeast Asian and Middle Eastern heritage.

 Britain's regulator said its decision to authorize the gene therapy for sickle cell disease was based on a study done on 29 patients, of whom 28 reported having no severe pain problems for at least one year after being treated.
 In the study for thalassemia, 39 out of 42 patients who got the therapy did not need a red blood cell transfusion for at least a year afterwards.

+Gene therapy treatments can cost millions of dollars and experts have previously raised concerns that they could remain out of reach for the people who would benefit most.

+Last year, Britain approved a gene therapy for a fatal genetic disorder that had a list price of £2.8 million ($3.5 million).
+England's National Health Service negotiated a significant confidential discount to make it available to eligible patients.

-Gene therapy treatments typically cost thousands of dollars and experts have previously raised concerns that they could remain out of reach for the people most in need of treatment.
-Vertex Pharmaceuticals said they had not yet established a price for the treatment in Britain and were working with health authorities “to secure reimbursement and access for eligible patients as quickly as possible.”
+Vertex Pharmaceuticals said it had not yet established a price for the treatment in Britain and was working with health authorities “to secure reimbursement and access for eligible patients as quickly as possible.”

+In the U.S., Vertex has not released a potential price for the therapy, but a report by the nonprofit Institute for Clinical and Economic Review said prices up to around $2 million would be cost-effective.
+By comparison, research earlier this year showed medical expenses for current sickle cell treatments, from birth to age 65, add up to about $1.6 million for women and $1.7 million for men.

 Medicines and treatments in Britain must be recommended by a government watchdog before they are made freely available to patients in the national health care system.